 How to make Jalapeño Popper Dip

 STEP 1 - Preheat oven to 400° F (200° C).
 To prepare the breadcrumbs, place them in a small bowl and pour melted butter on top.
 Gently toss to combine well and set aside.

 STEP 2 - To soften the cashews, boil water in a small pot and remove from heat.
 Add raw cashews and cover for 15-20 minutes until they are softened.

-STEP 3 - Drain and rinse cashews (discard soaking water).
+STEP 3 - Drain and rinse cashews.
 Now place all ingredients in a high-speed blender (except jalapeños).
 Blend until cashews have completely broken down and the sauce is smooth.
-About 1-2 minutes.
-Pour cheese sauce in a medium skillet (or pot) over medium heat.
+Pour cheese sauce in a medium skillet/pot over medium heat.

-- To make things easier, you can prep ahead and pre-soften your cashews by placing them in cool water for 4 hours or overnight in the fridge (instead of heating them in water).
+- You can prep ahead and pre-soften your cashews by placing them in cool water for 4 hours or overnight in the fridge (instead of heating them in water).
 Then they'll be ready to pop in the blender right away.

-- If you don't have a high-speed blender, the cashews might not completely break down and this could result in a gritty texture.
+- If you don't have a high-speed blender, the cashews might not completely break down, resulting in a gritty texture.
 You can try soaking the cashews longer for 12 hours or more.